The birth experience

 A SPECIAL EVENT THAT CAN HARDLY BE DESCRIBED BY WORDS IF YOU HAVE NEVER EXPERIENCED OR WITNESSED IT

 Allow me to doccument this beautiful event in your life

 Giving birth is surely one of the most intense and overwhelming things that can happen in someone’s life.
 A moment so powerful and significant, full of so many different feelings.
 A special event that can hardly be described by words if you have never experienced or witnessed it.

 The role of a birth photographer is to document this wonderful, beautiful event in your life.
 Did you know you can have a second birth partner with you at the hospital, birth centre, in theatre and of course more at home?
 This person could be your birth photographer!
 Imagine showing your little one pictures of their birth!
 Additionally for you as a parent, you might forget certain details, which you will always remember with photographs.

 Recently I’ve had the honour of capturing and witnessing my first ever birth.

 The experience has given me the drive and inspiration to continue working and specialising in photographing this special chapter in someone´s life.

 I’m looking for couples and/or parents (to be) who would like to have their child’s birth story documented.
 Since I’m still building up my portfolio.

-(£300 for portfolio reasons, please get in touch for more information on this)
+(£300 for portfolio reasons, please get in touch for more information)

 *Each session includes a complimentary meet & greet before you book!